AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

     * Cosine

+* preferenceType: Determines how the calculations for preferences are calculated.
+Available options are:

+   * Median

+   * Minimum

+   * Maximum

+   * Precomputed

 * damping: A high value leads to fewer changes, while a low value leads to more exploration.
-The value is set between 0 and 1.
+The value can be set between 0 and 1.

+* preferenceValueArray: An array containing preference values.
+The index determines the preference value for number of data for that index.
+Can only be used with "Precomputed" preferenceType.

 ### train()